dillydill123/inventory-setups/README.md

 ### Default Setup Options

+* **Default Attack Option** - Enabling this will make it so all newly created setups will save the current attack option
 * **Default Display Color** - The default color that will be used as a display color for new setups.
 The option above must be enabled
 * **Default Enable Display Color** - Enabling this will make it so all newly created setups will have the default display color.
 The display color is the thin colored line on Standard and Compact setup panels